 Many users say felt a shared bond between others in their Kambo ceremony and appreciated feeling connected to those around them.

-People using Kambo to combat substance addiction are often surprised to find it much easier to stay sober after a Kambo ceremony, but note that they begin slipping into old habits after some time and require Kambo ceremonies somewhat regularly.
+Some people using Kambo to combat substance find it somewhat easier to stay sober after a Kambo ceremony, but note that they begin slipping into old habits after some time and require Kambo ceremonies somewhat regularly.

 Several users experiencing chronic fatigue have noted an increase in energy after the continual use of Kambo (weekly).

 It’s also important to note that many Kambo users and practitioners warn against taking the frog poison by mouth as it can lead to what Shamans call the “Frog Disease,” which includes weak muscles, serious heart complications, and even death.

 Genes that May Affect the Response to Kambo

 OPRM1 is the gene that codes for the mu-opioid receptor, and at least 4 variants exist in humans.
 Since dermorphin targets these, differences in OPRM1 genes could hypothetically result in different responses to Kambo [58, 59].

 OPRD1 is the gene that codes for the delta–opioid receptor, which is the proposed target of the Kambo peptide, deltorphin.
 One variant of OPRD1 increased pain sensitivity in a human study of 92 patients with arthritis in hips.
 Users with this particular variant of OPRD1 may theoretically be less sensitive to Kambo effects .